seomoz/moz_nav/README.md

 2. Ensure the assets can be symlinked properly.
 In a rails 3 app, the railtie takes care of this for you.
 For other apps, you will need to add code like `MozNav.ensure_assets_symlinked_from(File.expand_path('../public', __FILE__))` to be run during application boot.
-You'll probably want to gitignore the symlinked dirs (using a pattern like `public/**/moz_nav`) since the symlinks use absolute paths.
+You'll probably want to gitignore the symlinked dir (using a pattern like `public/moz_nav_assets`) since the symlink uses absolute paths.
 3. Configure MozNav.
 In rails, you'll probably want to do this in `config/initializers/moz_nav.rb`.
 Example code: